EstatePass

 Why This Is the Correct Answer

-Florida Statute Chapter 489 specifically establishes monetary limitations for Registered General Contractors at $200,000 per individual contract with an aggregate limit of $600,000 for all outstanding contracts.
-This is a fundamental licensing requirement that distinguishes Registered General Contractors from Certified General Contractors.
-The aggregate limit means the total value of all active contracts cannot exceed $600,000 at any given time.
-These limits are designed to ensure contractors work within their experience and financial capacity levels.
+Option A is correct because Florida Statute Chapter 489 specifically establishes monetary limitations for Registered General Contractors at $200,000 per individual contract and $600,000 aggregate for all outstanding contracts.
+These limits distinguish Registered General Contractors from Certified General Contractors, who have no monetary limitations.
+The aggregate limit ensures contractors don't exceed their bonding and financial capacity across multiple simultaneous projects.

 Why the Other Options Are Wrong